 Higher-Level Review

 A senior-level VA reviewer conducts a higher-level review.
 This type of review does not allow you to submit new information.
 Instead, a new decision will be made based on a difference of opinion or error in the initial claim.
-You and your VA disability lawyer can request a call with the reviewer.
+You and your VA disability advocate can request a call with the reviewer.

 Board Appeal

 A board appeal is an appeal to a Veterans Law Judge.
 You can either request a direct review of your initial claim, submit more evidence for review, or request a hearing.
 You can only request a Board Appeal once for the same claim.
-A VA disability lawyer can advise you on the best route to take and represent you in a hearing.
+A VA disability advocate can advise you on the best route to take and represent you in a hearing.

-Complete a Free Case Evaluation form now
+Call 1-888-373-4722 or complete a Free Case Evaluation form

 Individual Unemployability